Yashraj-Muthyapwar/Plagiarism-Checker/README.md

     -   **Compare Against Corpus**: Check a document against a large, pre-indexed database of other documents.
 -   **Detailed Plagiarism Highlighting**: Generates a sentence-by-sentence analysis and visually highlights matching sentences in the suspect document.
 -   **High-Performance Engine**:
-    -   Uses a pre-indexed SQLite database to store document vectors, making corpus checks incredibly fast.
+    -   Uses a pre-indexed SQLite database to pre-computed SBERT embeddings, making corpus checks incredibly fast.
-    -   The fitted TF-IDF vectorizer is saved with `joblib`, eliminating the need for re-training on app startup.
+    -   Implements cosine similarity on normalized embeddings for accurate results
     -   Leverages Streamlit's caching (`@st.cache_resource` and `@st.cache_data`) for a responsive and fluid user experience.
 -   **Dual Interfaces**:
     -   **Web Application**: A user-friendly interface built with Streamlit.